 Oracle GoldenGate supports multimaster replication, hub-and-spoke deployment, data consolidation, and data transformation.
 Thus, Oracle GoldenGate enables you to ensure that your critical systems are operational 24/7, and the associated data is distributed across the enterprise to optimize decision making.

-Oracle GoldenGate documentation set
+Oracle GoldenGate documentation set at

 Advanced Queuing (AQ) is a robust and feature-rich message queuing system integrated with Oracle Database.
 When an organization has different systems that must communicate with each other, a messaging environment can provide a standard, reliable way to transport critical information between these systems.